maatthc/jgandert_qmk_modules/predictive_tap_hold/README.md

     * `-1`: Disable the timeout for the key.
     * `0`: Decide immediately when the key is pressed.
     * `>0`: Wait that many milliseconds.
 The highest valid value is `4095`.
 * **When to override:** If you want the timeout to depend on the key, for example.
-It is highly recommended to use a high value, as that way the prediction machinery can do its job.
+It is recommended to use a high value in most cases, because that way the prediction machinery always has enough time to do its job.

 ---